 • Participate in service opportunities in our school and community when possible.

 These pledges are essential to the mission of our school.
 Students and staff must uphold these pledges or jeopardize their opportunity to be a part of the Learning Foundation & Performing Arts experience in education.

-Our drama classes were outstanding in the productions of “The Christmas Carol,” “Goldy Locks and the Trials of the The Three Bears” and “The Lottery” last year.
-I know that the drama students will exceed all expectations this year!
+Our drama classes were outstanding in the productions they performed in last year and we look forward to watching the drama students exceed all expectations again this year!

-There’s the schools reflection on last year for all of you new students that want to know what to expect for this year!
+Hopefully, this short summary of last year will give new students an impression of what to expect for this year!
 Thank you for coming to LFPA!
-If you have any questions about any content on this website please contact Mr. Thorn, Ms. Siegler or myself.
+If you have any questions please contact Mr. Thorn or Ms. Siegler.